Anu062004/Prediction-Market/README.md

-# FlashBet + Games/Wallet/AI Extension
+# Glint — Prediction Markets & Casino

 A full-stack prediction market built on Linera microchains with instant finality and AI-powered odds.